 If you are a current University of Toronto graduate or post-graduate student and are interested in becoming an Assistant Invigilator for the Mississuaga Academy of Medicine, please send a resume with a cover letter by email to Elizabeth Day.

-The preclerkship curriculum has been redeveloped for Year 1 students in 2016-2017.
+The preclerkship curriculum has been redeveloped for Year 1 and 2 students in 2017-2018.
 For more information about this curriculum, please visit the Foundations Curriculum website.

-For information on Foundations Curriculum teaching opportunties, please contact Dr. Stephen McKenzie, MAM Physician Lead for Foundations, and review
+For information on Foundations Curriculum teaching opportunties, please review:

-For descriptions and contacts for the 2016-2017 courses, see preclerkship courses and the contact list below:
+For descriptions and contacts for the 2017-2018 courses, see Foundations Curriculum courses, components & themes and the contact list below: